Japan's small firms hold out for Abenomics trickle down

 "Companies won't dance to the government's tune."

-Workers at Nihon Kikai, a subsidiary of underwear maker Katakura Industries, seem to share that view.
+Workers at Nihon Kikai, a subsidiary of underwear maker Katakura Industries (3001.T), seem to share that view.

 In a survey published by the company union in January, more than 40 percent of members said they were very unhappy with their living standards, up from 35 percent the previous year.